 Assigning Skills to Users

-This is a very good point to double-check if your skills / categories / levels are complete and in order.
+- You can require / exclude users when configuring your Distribution Profiles (e.g. to start support with "Native Speakers" first and gradually lowering the skill requirements). ☝ This is a very good point to double-check if your skills / categories / levels within the complete and in order.
 Once assigned to users they cannot be changed easily their levels are now being fixated.

-- Responsibilities were enabled for this skill category as well.
-This means the user has to define responsibility criteria in addition to existing skills level.
+- 💡This means that you can define OPTIONALLY responsibility criteria in addition to existing skills level.

 Skills assigned to a user will have no effect on call distribution until you perform the following related configuration steps:

-- Include the required skills and responsibility in your Distribution Policies.
+- Don't forget to include newly required skills and responsibilties in your Distribution Policies.
 They will define the call escalation levels on your available user pool.

-- Lastly, assign the distribution policy to the corresponding Contact Center Service.
+- Assign the Distribution Policy to the corresponding Contact Center licensed Service.
 This is done in the individual Service Settings > "Distribution" tab.
 Note that this only works on services where the User assignment type is "Skill-based".